Prof. Alexey Vinel

 Prof. Roberto Montemanni

-Roberto Montemanni is professor of advanced algorithms at the University of Applied Sciences of Southern Switzerland.
-He is also active as senior researcher at the Dalle Molle Institute for Artificial Intelligence and as research advisor for PhD students at the University of Lugano, Switzerland.
-He obtained a Laurea degree in Computer Science from the University of Bologna, Italy in 1999 and a Ph.D. in Applied Mathematics from the University of Glamorgan, UK in 2002.
-He is leading basic and applied research projects both at national and international levels.
-His main research interests are in the fields of mathematical modeling and algorithms, with applications in transportations and logistics.
+Roberto Montemanni is full professor of operations research at the University of Modena and Reggio Emilia, Italy.
+He also acts as an external research advisor at the Dalle Molle Institute for Artificial Intelligence, University of Lugano, Switzerland.
+He obtained a Laurea degree in Computer Science from the University of Bologna, Italy and a Ph.D. in Applied Mathematics from the University of Glamorgan, UK.
+He has been administrating grants for millions of Euros and leading basic and applied research projects both at national and international levels.
+His main research interests are in the fields of mathematical modeling, algorithms and machine learning, with applications mainly in transportations, logistics and bioinformatics.

 Prof. Mahmoud Shafik